DECODEproject/whitepaper/decode-glossary.md

 This refers to an (online) service provider hosting nodes on behalf of participants.Note: this may need refining as it's still under discussion.

 #### Ontology
 In computer science and information science, an ontology is a formal naming and definition of the types, properties, and interrelationships of the entities that really or fundamentally exist for a particular domain of discourse.
 It is thus a practical application of philosophical ontology, with a taxonomy.
-[Ontology - Information Science - Wiki]  A referenceable "schema" which describes the attribute.
+Specifically in information science terminology, an ontology is a referenceable "schema" which describes the attribute.
 As raised, we need to be careful this does not become too restrictive.
 There is a wider discussion around this from the device hub work.
 While all attributes require a definition, registering changes to ontologies is an open process.
 Some governance / structure will be needed (to be discussed later).
 We will also need to consider evolution of ontologies over time.

 #### Participant
 An individual who digitally participates in the DECODE ecosystem.
 Participation occurs by interacting with an application. participants own and control attributes via their account.